What is HIV?

 3. Testing at a Sexual Health Service

-You can go to the Coventry and Warwickshire Sexual Health Hub [https://digital.thesexualhealthhub.co.uk/] which is based in the West Orchards Shopping Centre, Coventry, CV1 41QX.
+The provider has recently changed to Coventry and Warwickshire Sexual Health Hub [https://digital.thesexualhealthhub.co.uk/] which is based in the West Orchards Shopping Centre, Coventry, CV1 41QX.
 Other clinics are also based at:

 Telephone the clinic for further information on 0300 247 0069 or you can also book an appointment with the Coventry and Warwickshire Sexual Health Hub [https://digital.thesexualhealthhub.co.uk/] [https://www.ishs.org.uk/]online.